Home Computer Forensics Specialist

 Computer Forensics Salary and Career Outlook

 The field of computer forensics is expected to grow significantly.
-Although the U.S. Bureau of Labor Statistics (BLS) doesn’t report specific projections for computer forensics investigators, it projects a 12% increase in all computer and IT jobs between 2018 and 2028 and a 32% increase for information security analysts.
+Although the U.S. Bureau of Labor Statistics (BLS) doesn’t report specific projections for computer forensics investigators, it projects a 15% increase in many computer and IT jobs through 2032 and a 32% increase for information security analysts.
 This projected growth is much faster than that of most other occupations.

 Online crime and cybercrime grow each year as technology encompasses more areas of our lives.
 Trained computer forensics investigators are needed to help authorities identify, recover, preserve, and present evidence from digital devices used to commit crimes.